lucascaniggia/node-express-rest-api/README.md

 ## Advertise for Job/Work Contract

-I am open for a good job or work contract.
+I am open for job offers or interviews.
 You can contact me directly on my email ([lucascaniggia5@gmail.com](mailto:lucascaniggia5@gmail.com "lucascaniggia5@gmail.com")).

 ## Features

 - Basic Authentication (Register/Login with hashed password)
 - Encrypted passwords using `bcryptjs`
-- JWT Tokens, make requests with a token after login with `Authorization` header, in where `secret phrase` will be returned in Login response.
+- JWT Tokens, make requests with a token after login with `Authorization` header, where `secret phrase` will be returned in Login response.
 - Pre-defined response structures with proper status codes.
 - Includes **CRUD** operations.
 - Validations added.